 If inadequate airflow doesn’t seem to be the trouble, then another issue is causing your AC freeze.
 If this is the case, merely letting it melt won’t take care of the trouble.
 The evaporator coil will possibly continually freeze unless you repair the underlying problem.
 Contact an HVAC tech to address troubles with your air conditioner, which might include:

 - Refrigerant leak: AC units continuously use refrigerant, so it shouldn’t run low.
 Low refrigerant is a sign of a leak somewhere.
 Only a professional can find the leak, fix it, and recharge the air conditioning to the appropriate concentration.

 - Dirty evaporator coil: If dust accumulates on the coil, air can’t reach it, and it’s liable to freeze.

 - Nonfunctional blower: A bad motor or unbalanced fan could prevent airflow over the evaporator coil.

-If your AC freezes up, call on the NATE-certified pros at Atmostemp Service Experts to fix the issue.
+If your AC freezes up, call on the ACE-certified pros at Atmostemp Service Experts to fix the issue.
 We have years of experience helping homeowners troubleshoot their air conditioners, and we’re certain we can get things working again fast.
 Contact us at 856-310-4824 to get air conditioning repair in Voorhees with us right away.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.